-The Trustees have reviewed the question of Going Concern with respect to the present uncertainties.
-Although there have been some volatility in the value of investments, there has been little evidence of significant reductions in the level of income.
-In addition, should income cease entirely, the 2019 expenditure on Charitable Activities (£249,750) is covered 37 times by the value of investments allowing for a reduction in value of 20% (£9.2 million).
-As such the Trustees are confident that the charity is indeed a Going Concern.
+The Trustees have reviewed the question of Going Concern with respect to uncertainties with respect to Covid-19.
+Although there has been some volatility in the value of investment incomes, there has been little evidence of significant negative effects on the operation of the charity.
+In addition, should income cease entirely, the annual normal operating costs of the charity is covered more than 30 times by the value of investments.
+As such the Trustees are confident that the charity is indeed a going concern.